 Learn about configuring categories in WP posts in this tutorial.

 Step 1: Configure Your Permalinks

-If you need help with configuring permalinks, see this step-by-step tutorial: Improve Your WordPress SEO Using SEO-Friendly URLs
+To learn more about configuring and using permalinks, see this step-by-step tutorial: Improve Your WordPress SEO Using Permalinks

-Step 2: List Your Topics
+Step 2: Create A List Of Your Main Topics

 - Marriage Celebrant FAQs

 Dominating an entire market (i.e. “Weddings”, “Travel”, “Technology”, etc…) is extremely difficult, especially if you’re just starting out.
 It’s better to focus on trying to establish your authority in a smaller niche, or sub niche of your main market.